County OKs airport weather system contract

-Commissioners approved a contract with Dibble Engineering for the installation of a new automated weather observing system at Salida Airport Harriet Alexander Field Tuesday during the regular Chaffee County meeting.
+Chaffee County commissioners approved a contract with Dibble Engineering for installation of a new automated weather observing system at Salida Airport at Harriet Alexander Field during their Tuesday meeting.

-The current AWOS system is not only at the end it its life, airport manager Zech Papp said, the array is currently in a noncompliant location on the old beacon tower.
+The current system is not only at the end it its life, airport manager Zech Papp said, but the array also is in a noncompliant location on the old beacon tower.

-At the beginning of the meeting, during public comment, Ralph Ogden asked the commissioners to consider reopening a heritage water subdivision request that was vacated earlier in the year so that he could obtain legal advice.
-The property in question is located at 12806 CR 190 E.
+At the beginning of the meeting, during public comment, Ralph Ogden asked commissioners to consider reopening a heritage water subdivision request that was vacated earlier in the year so he could obtain legal advice.
+The property in question is at 12806 CR 190 E.

 Commissioners voted to accept the request to reopen the matter and will consider it at a later date.

-Commissioners heard an update on the progress of the sold out Renewal weekend concert scheduled for Sept.
-23-24 at The Meadows in Buena Vista from Scotty Stoughton of Bonfire Entertainment.
+Commissioners heard an update from Scotty Stoughton of Bonfire Entertainment on the progress of the sold-out Renewal weekend concert scheduled for Sept.
+23-24 at The Meadows in Buena Vista.

 Stoughton complimented county administrative assistant Brandy Coscarella on a “seamless process” working with the county.